RuntimeWarning/CRFT/README.md

-# STLDTM
+# CRFT
-A PyTorch implementation of the paper "Spatiotemporal Latent Diffusion Transformer for Precipitation Nowcasting".
+A PyTorch implementation of the paper "Improving Precipitation Nowcasting with Conditional Rectified Flow Transformers".

 continue update